 Goal and Focus

-The UNC Charlotte BSRT Program provides graduates of first-professional degree programs with additional knowledge, skills, and attributes necessary to meet their current professional goals and prepare them for future professional practice expectations as respiratory therapists.
+The goal of the UNC Charlotte Bachelor of Science in Respiratory Therapy Program is to provide graduates of entry into respiratory care professional practice degree programs with additional knowledge, skills, and attributes in leadership, management, education, research, and/or advanced clinical practice that will enable them to meet their current professional goals and prepare them for practice as advanced degree respiratory therapists.

 To be considered for admission to the Respiratory Therapy Program, you must meet the following minimum admission eligibility requirements: